What I build, and how engagements work.

 WHAT IT IS

-The starting point.
-We walk through one workflow, sharpen scope, decide which of the three paid shapes fits.
-Free.
+I walk you through one workflow, sharpen scope, and decide which paid shape fits.

-If none does, I'll say so on the call and send you to who or what's better.
+If none does, I'll say so on the call and point you to a better-suited consultant or vendor.

 • What's broken, or what should ship next